awpala/my-omscs-notes/cs-6290/04-branches.md

 As demonstrated in the previous section (cf. Section 33), for an `n`-bit history pattern, only *`O`*`(n)` (i.e., `n + 1`) counters are required to capture this effectively.

 Therefore, with `2`<sup>`n`</sup> 2-bit counters available, one idea is to ***share*** these counters between the entries (i.e., rather than dedicating *all* of these counters on a *per-entry* basis).
-This introduces the possibility of conflict if two counters share the *same* bits, however, with a sufficiently large "pool" of counters (i.e., relative to the the size/needs of a particular entry), such conflicts rarely occur in practice.
+This introduces the possibility of conflict if two counters share the *same* bits, however, with a sufficiently large "pool" of counters (i.e., relative to the size/needs of a particular entry), such conflicts rarely occur in practice.

 <center>
 <img src="./assets/04-050.png" width="650">